pomme-clic/s-money-documentation/docs/docs/payout/sct.md

 ##### Caution

-To create a card the user (= cardholder) has to exist in the system
+To make a tranfer, the beneficiary has to exist in the system

 </Highlight>

 <Highlight type="danger">

 ##### Danger

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Maecenas varius tortor nibh, sit amet tempor nibh finibus et
+SEPA tranfer can be refused due to the user thresholds.

 </Highlight>